Sliding Window Algorithm Code Template

 :

-first, then left
+, then move left

-... until the right
+... until right

-pointer reaches the end of string S
+reaches the end of S

-First, initialize two hash tables, window
+First, initialize two hash maps, window

 and need

-// Record the frequency of characters in the window
+// Count of characters in window

 HashMap<Character, Integer> window = new HashMap<>();

-// Record the frequency of characters needed
+// Count of required characters

 HashMap<Character, Integer> need = new HashMap<>();